pennyw1ze/NotesMasterECS/AI&ML/ML/Report.md

 ### **Tabluar Q-learning**
 The first solution adopted is based on Tabular Q-learning.
 The architecture of tabular Q-learning works as follows:
-- The agent initiall choose a random action from the current state with probability epsilon, which is initially set to $60\%$, and the best currenctly experimented action with the remaining probability;
+- The agent initiall choose a random action from the current state with probability epsilon, which is initially set to $1$, and the best currenctly experimented action with the remaining probability;
-- During the training, the table containing all the Q values corresponding to the possible actions from a given state are updated with the rewards obtained from the episodes and the value of $\epsilon$ is decreased according to epsilon_decay.
+- During the training, the table containing all the Q values corresponding to the possible actions from a given state are updated with the rewards obtained from the episodes and the value of epsilon is decreased according to epsilon_decay.
 So while we go on with our experiments, the number of random moves decrease and the agent starts picking the best move for each step;
 - The episode's revenue in the table of Q-values are updated proportionally to the learning rate;

 #### Implementation